onaio/help/guides/form builder/_posts/2017-01-10-form-builder.md

 Repeat questions can be asked/answered multiple times.
 Follow the below steps to create a group of repeating questions.

-  1. Select the questions to be repeated and group them as shown in the earlier step
+  1. Select the questions to be repeated and [group](https://help.ona.io/guides/formbuilder/#grouping-repeating-questions) them.

       ![](/content/screenshots/formbuilder/form-builder-31.png)

-  2. Click on the group settings option and check the **_repeat group if necessary. _**The user will be able to enter details in this group as many times as required.
+  2. Click on the group settings option and check the **repeat group if necessary**.
+The user will be able to enter details in this group as many times as required.

       ![](/content/screenshots/formbuilder/form-builder-32.png)